-My online Marketing Leadership Masterclass in association with Marketing Week starts on April 30!
-This is your last chance to join at the special reader discount (you’ll save GBP 250).
+On September 17 we’ll kick off the next Marketing Leadership Masterclass in association with Marketing Week.
+The current class is now graduating and the impact on people’s careers is already exceeding expectations.
+This is your chance to join at the special reader discount (you’ll save GBP 250/ ~US$ 210/ ~EUR 280).

 The Marketing Leadership Masterclass isn’t about marketing.
 It’s about becoming a leader who inspires change, builds influence inside the firm, mobilizes colleagues, and leads teams.

 Words from participants: “This has been an eye opener” “A great self-investment to remind, refresh & recalibrate myself” “A hugely insightful few weeks”